 The Snap Hoop Monster or Magnetic Hoop as we like to call it is helpful for hooping a variety of projects.
 Let’s discuss hooping t-shirts (small to large sizes), onesies, denim jackets, denim jeans, and sweatshirts.
 We will give tips and tricks for centering, placement, and stabilizing in the Snap Hoop Monster and Sticky Hoop.

 Let’s get started.
 First, the hoops come in different sizes according to the hoops that come with your embroidery machine.
 So, think about your standard hoops, and possibly there is a Snap Hoop Monster also.
 They attach in the same manner.
 You can check out the compatibility chart here.
-Once you purchase your Snap Hoop Monster, then you will want to apply the centering rulers.
-There is a great blog on how to apply the rulers here.
+Once you purchase your Snap Hoop Monster, then you will want to apply the centering guides.
+There is a great blog on how to apply the centering guides here.

 Also, you may want to mark the bottom frame of the Snap Hoop Monster.
 Here is a quick video to show you how step-by-step.

 Now on to hooping some garments.
 Use the small 4×4 hoops for placing a left chest embroidery design on a t-shirt and a onesie.
 Also, don’t forget about the Hoop Guard.
 And let’s not forget stabilizer.
 What stabilizer is best for t-shirts and onesies you might ask?
 Well, you want something soft and gentle feeling because it will be next to the skin, but also strong.
 T-shirts and onesies are made from unstable, knit fabrics, so a cutaway is a must.
 Exquisite Fusible No Show Cutaway Stabilizer is an excellent choice.